Audio-Universe/sonification-suite/docs/user-guide.md

 ## Step 1: Data :test_tube:

 Select the data source you wish to sonify.
-You can also [import a dataset]() you previously downloaded from the Suite.
+You can also [import a dataset](#importing-data) you previously downloaded from the Suite.

+For a detailed look at where our Astronomy data comes from, [check out our doc](../astronomy-data).

 ### Light Curves